University of Bristol: Early years

-At the point of foundation, the university was required to provide for the local community.
-This mission was behind the creation of the Department of Extra-Mural Adult Education in 1924 to provide courses to the local community.
-This mission continues today; a new admissions policy specifically caters to the "BS" postcode area of Bristol.

-Among the famous names associated with Bristol in this early period is Paul Dirac, who graduated in 1921 with a degree in engineering, before obtaining a second degree in mathematics in 1923 from Cambridge.
+Paul Dirac graduated from Bristol in 1921 with a degree in engineering, before obtaining a second degree in mathematics in 1923 from Cambridge.
 For his subsequent pioneering work on quantum mechanics, he was awarded the 1933 Nobel Prize in Physics.
 Later in the 1920s, the H. H. Wills Physics Laboratory was opened by Ernest Rutherford.

-It has since housed several Nobel Prize winners: Cecil Frank Powell (1950); Hans Albrecht Bethe (1967); and Nevill Francis Mott (1977).
-The laboratory stands on the same site today, close to the Bristol Grammar School and the city museum.
+The students' union was formed in October 1924 by the merger of the university guild and the university club.

 Winston Churchill became the university's third chancellor in 1929, serving the university in that capacity until 1965.
-He succeeded Richard Haldane who had held the office from 1912 following the death of Henry Wills.
+He succeeded Richard Haldane, who had held the office from 1912 following the death of Henry Wills.

-During World War II, the Wills Memorial was bombed, destroying the Great Hall and the organ it housed, along with 7,000 books removed from King's College London for safe keeping.
-It has since been restored, complete with oak panelled walls and a new organ.
+During World War II, the Wills Memorial was bombed in the Bristol Blitz, destroying the great hall and its organ along with thousands of books from the library of King's College London that had been moved to Bristol for safe keeping.
+The great hall did not reopen until 1963.